Back to Blog

 DXC Technology: Strong presence in Brisbane and Canberra with deep government relationships.
 Best for large government and enterprise organisations where Microsoft AI sits within a broader IT services engagement.

 NTT DATA: Global IT services firm with Australian operations.
-Best for large organisations needing 24/7 managed services for Microsoft AI environments and global delivery scale.
+Best for large organisations that require 24/7 managed services for Microsoft AI environments and global delivery scale.

 Datacom: Australasian-owned technology company with Microsoft capabilities across infrastructure and managed services.
-Good for government and enterprises where local ownership is a procurement requirement.
+A solid option for government and enterprises where local ownership is a procurement requirement.

 Empired (now Capgemini): Microsoft partner with Australian presence across Azure, Dynamics 365, and Power Platform.
 Building AI capabilities alongside their established Microsoft business applications expertise.